Why is my cat losing weight? Should I be worried?

 How to help your cat feel pawsome even when on a dietary regime

 Make sure your cat receives all the essential nutrients—protein, fats, vitamins, and minerals—through their food, even when on a diet.
 Keep the following in mind if you want your cat to lose weight in a healthy way:

-- The food’s fat content is your cat’s energy source.
-Active cats require more energy, while less active felines will often skip a meal because they didn’t spend their energy reserves
+- The food’s protein and fat content is your cat’s energy source.
+Being carnivores, cats should metabolise proteins and fats to get their daily calories.
+Ideally, cat food containing 50% or more protein content and up to 20% fat provides adequate calories to cats.
+More active cats require more energy, while less active felines will often skip a meal because they didn’t spend their energy reserves

 - Cats get most of their nutrients out of quality whole meats.
 Amino acids are the building blocks of a cat’s body.
 Cats can generate some amino acids on their own, but only if they get the essential ones through animal-based protein

 How to help your furry friend recover from weight loss

 After a visit to the vet and getting proper treatment, your cat should feel better in no time.
 You can make the recovery process much easier on them, and here’s how:

 How to help your cat recover from weight loss